camenduru/stable-diffusion-webui-colab/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/camenduru/stable-diffusion-webui-colab/blob/training/advanced_trainer.ipynb) | Advanced Trainer 🚦WIP🚦

 ### 🚨 Important
-Your images should be in the same directory as your settings.
-Check for uppercase characters in your image names, and make sure all characters are lowercase.
-Your image names should only contain English characters and not include empty spaces.
+- Your images should be in the same directory as your settings.
+- Check for uppercase characters in your image names, and make sure all characters are lowercase.
+- Your image names should only contain English characters and not include empty spaces.
+- Before training, please ensure that you delete the `.ipynb_checkpoints` folder if it exists.

 ### How To Use Simple DreamBooth Trainer